-When you set out on an exercise program, the first thing we’d like to see you do involves no movement at all.
+When you set out on an exercise program, the first thing you should do involves no movement at all.

 At least no physical movement.
 What we’d most like to see you do is find joy in your outlook.
 Joy, rather than dread, is the rational approach to beginning a workout program, and here’s why.